mnagdycnn/longer-permalinks/readme.txt

 There is a 200 chars limitation on WordPress core nowadays.
 This limit is raised to 3000.
 Plugin is always extending only your current WordPress core code, even after core updates.
 Your long permalinks will now work with this plugin.
-(Required at least MySQL 5.0.3)

 = Features =
 * Uppon activation the available slug length (post title) will become 3000, allowing long permalinks.
-* Required functionality is always automatically applied by extending your current core code (even in future updates).
+* Required functionality is automatically applied in your current core code (even after future WordPress updates).
+* Plugin requires at least MySQL 5.0.3

 == Installation ==